DobroAlex/BigAndSweatyPracticeProject/README.md

-# Focus Budget Manager
+# Focus Budget Manager custom recriation

-This application is being developed as part of a tutorial series.
+This application is being developed as part of a tutorial series by it's original after and was recreated and reworked as part of practice by me and my co-student

 ##REQUIRMENTS:
 MongoDB